wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 There are the following changes available in Wallarm node 4.0:

-* The upgraded [libdetection library](../about-wallarm-waf/protecting-against-attacks.md#library-libdetection) provides the better attack detection.
+* The [libdetection library](../about-wallarm-waf/protecting-against-attacks.md#library-libdetection) is upgraded.
+This provides the better attack detection.

 ## When upgrading node 3.4